 For highest nutritional value as well as rich chocolatey flavor, we recommend using freshly ground cacao nibs or beans in raw chocolate bars and protein shakes.

-Chocolate in this form is known to synergistically help activate the actions of other superfood ingredients incorporated.
+Chocolate in this form is known to synergistically help activate the effects of other superfood ingredients incorporated.

 We use raw cacao in a number of our raw desserts such as our: